 - 1. Do not take shortcuts; use aisles, walkways and sidewalks provided. - 2.
 Mop/clean-up oil, hydraulic fluid, water or grease from floor surfaces immediately upon detection.
-Report spill to supervisorSupervisor. - 3.
+Report spill to Supervisor.
+The Supervisor will then report the incident to the Department Head and the Department Head will report to the Safety Department. - 3.
 Keep all foreign objects from floors to prevent falls. - 4.
 Clean up all spills immediately, especially wet spots around sink and coffee machines, in bathrooms, kitchen and hallways. - 5.
 Do not jump from vehicles or any other elevated area, regardless of height.